 The two types of map projections share the property of conformality, which means that angles plotted in the coordinate system are equal to angles measured on the surface of the Earth.
 As you can imagine, conformality is a useful property for land surveyors, who make their livings measuring angles.
 (Surveyors measure distances too, but unfortunately there is no map projection that can preserve true distances everywhere within a plane coordinate system.)
 Let's consider these two types of map projections briefly.

 Like most map projections, the Transverse Mercator projection is actually a mathematical transformation.
-The illustration below may help you understand how the math works.
+The illustration below in Figure 2.26.2 may help you understand how the math works.
 Conceptually, the Transverse Mercator projection transfers positions on the globe to corresponding positions on a cylindrical surface, which is subsequently cut from end to end and flattened.
 In the illustration, the cylinder is tangent to (touches) the globe along one line, the standard line (specifically, the standard meridian).
 As shown in the little world map beside the globe and cylinder, scale distortion is minimal along the standard line and increases with distance from it.

 The distortion ellipses plotted in red help us visualize the pattern of scale distortion associated with a generic Transverse Mercator projection.
 Had no distortion occurred in the process of projecting the map shown below, all of the ellipses would be the same size, and circular in shape.
 As you can see, the ellipses plotted along the central meridian are all the same size and circular shape.
 Away from the central meridian, the ellipses steadily increase in size, although their shapes remain uniformly circular.
 This pattern reflects the fact that scale distortion increases with distance from the standard line.
 Furthermore, the ellipses reveal that the character of distortion associated with this projection is that shapes of features as they appear on a globe are preserved while their relative sizes are distorted.
 By preserving true angles, conformal projections like the Mercator (including its transverse and oblique variants) also preserve shapes.

 SPC zones that trend west to east (including Pennsylvania's) are based on unique Lambert Conformal Conic projections.
-Instead of the cylindrical projection surface used by projections like the Mercator, the Lambert Conformal Conic and map projections like it employ conical projection surfaces like the one shown below.
+Instead of the cylindrical projection surface used by projections like the Mercator, the Lambert Conformal Conic and map projections like it employ conical projection surfaces like the one shown below in Figure 2.26.3.
 Notice the two lines at which the globe and the cone intersect.
 Both of these are standard lines; specifically, standard parallels.
 The latitudes of the standard parallels selected for each SPC zones minimize scale distortion throughout that zone.